As Victimize resolves, you must sacrifice a creature if able. You can't change your mind and choose not to sacrifice anything.

 If a creature enters the battlefield under your control and gains haste, but then loses it before attacking, it won't be able to attack that turn.
 This means that you can't use one Lightning Greaves to allow two new creatures to attack in the same turn.

 You can't simply unequip Equipment from a creature.
-If Lightning Greaves is attached to the only creature you control, you won't be able to attach other equipment to it (or target it with anything else) until you have another creature onto which you can move Lightning Greaves.
+If Lightning Greaves is attached to the only creature you control, you won't be able to attach other equipment to it (or target it with anything else) until you have another creature to which you can attach Lightning Greaves.

 If an effect such as that of Magus of the Moon causes Urborg to lose its abilities by setting it to a basic land type not in addition to its other types, it won't turn lands into Swamps, no matter in what order those effects started to apply.